 While it may be tempting for some organizations to build their own threat detection and response capabilities and SOCs, most will find that developing these capabilities and staffing for 24/7 operations is a significant, time-consuming, and costly challenge.
 Partnering with a managed detection and response provider like Alert Logic can enable you to quickly realize these outcomes and achieve security at scale across an increasingly diverse IT ecosystem with the most robust MDR solutions in the industry.

-To learn more about creating your own comprehensive cybersecurity automated response plan, watch the informative, on-demand webinar, Practical Requirements for Responding to Cyber Threats and read the 451 Pathfinder report.
+To learn more about creating your own comprehensive cybersecurity automated incident response plan, watch the informative, on-demand webinar, Practical Requirements for Responding to Cyber Threats and read the 451 Pathfinder report.